Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Designing Zoe: A Conversational Agent to Combat Passive Fatigue

 \textbf{Design goals}

-\begin{enumerate} \item Safety first: safety prompts are primary; enrichment is opt-in. \item Low cognitive buy-in: micro-tasks only (seconds, not minutes), with clear exits. \item Context fit\textbf{:} content ties to the drive (e.g., local context, vigilance cues) rather than free-form chatter. \end{enumerate}
+\begin{enumerate} \item Safety first: safety prompts are primary; enrichment is opt-in. \item Low cognitive buy-in: micro-tasks only (seconds, not minutes), with clear exits. \item Context fit: content ties to the drive (e.g., local context, vigilance cues) rather than free-form chatter. \end{enumerate}

+Goal order reflects a deliberate emphasis on cognitive safety before contextual richness.
+We therefore prioritised \textit{low cognitive buy-in} to minimise the risk of inducing active fatigue (inverse of passive fatigue) \cite{May2009-vc}.
+This emphasis ensured that any contextual dialogue remained secondary to maintaining attentional safety.

-We deliberately avoided a WoZ setup to avoid introducing human biases and limiting the ecological validity of evaluating a conversational system.
-Instead, we relied on the live API to preserve authenticity and demonstrate how a deployable agent could operate in the vehicle.
-The feature was integrated into an iOS application (see ~\autoref{fig:meterial}.a), which allowed experimenters to discreetly position the device out of the driver’s view.
+Once triggered, the CA operated fully autonomously, generating content in real time rather than relying on pre-scripted or Wizard-of-Oz responses.
+We relied on the live API to preserve authenticity and demonstrate how a deployable agent could operate in the vehicle.
+The feature was integrated into a bespoke iOS application (see Figure\ref{fig:meterial}-a), which allowed experimenters to discreetly position the device out of the driver’s view and interact via voice alone.
 The app supported pre-defined triggers based on time and GPS location, and enabled the input of participant names to deliver more empathetic, personalised dialogue.

 The design was refined through approximately 10-15 pilot tests with the broader research team to confirm audio quality, interaction timing, and safety prompts.
-This allowed us to adjust the balance between naturalness and conciseness, ensuring conversations remained engaging without cognitive overload.
+This allowed us to adjust the balance between naturalness and conciseness, ensuring conversations remained engaging without overloading drivers.

 Examples of Zoe’s interaction included: \begin{itemize} \item \textit{Naturalness}: "Nice to meet you, Mindy.
 I'm Zoe, your driving companion.
 How are you finding the drive so far?
 Are you feeling alert and engaged?" \item \textit{Context-awareness}: "Let’s keep an eye out together.
 Have you noticed any wildlife near the track?", "What do you see around us?
 Anything interesting catching your eye?" \end{itemize}